 Moxibustion is typically recommended before the 35th week of pregnancy.
 At this stage, the baby is still small enough to have room for turning while being sufficiently developed to stay in the head-down position.

-5. Treat Eczema
+5. Treat eczema

 In TCM, it is believed that skin health is a direct reflection of the strength of the lung Qi.
 When there is an imbalance in this organ, it can cause the skin to malfunction, resulting in distressing eczema symptoms.

-Moxibuustion can be effective for treating types of eczema characterised by Dampness and Cold symptoms, such as weeping eczema (eczema with oozing lesions) and eczema aggravated by exposure to cold or damp environments.
+Moxibustion can be effective for treating types of eczema characterised by Dampness and Cold symptoms, such as weeping eczema (eczema with oozing lesions) and eczema aggravated by exposure to cold or damp environments.
 By promoting circulation and warming the affected areas, it may help to reduce inflammation, relieve itching, and support the skin’s natural healing processes.

-6. Postpartum Support
+6. Postpartum support

 New mothers often find postpartum recovery challenging, as the loss of blood and energy during childbirth, along with the mother’s internal discomfort, can drain overall health.
 Moxibustion can aid the postpartum recovery through a process called ‘mother warming’, which is meant to facilitate recovery after giving birth.
 In most cases, this would be done after their one-month confinement period.